Queen's Gambit Accepted: Other lines

+White's third-move alternatives

 3.e3

 The apparently modest 3.e3 prepares immediate recovery of the pawn and has often been employed by strong players, including Anatoly Karpov.
 The line long had a harmless reputation due to the early discovery of 3...e5 which strikes back at the centre.
 A typical continuation is then 4.Bxc4 exd4 5.exd4, leading to an isolated queen's pawn position.
 However, the open positions which ensue have not proved easy for Black to handle in practice, and many players simply play 3...e6 to transpose back to the main lines.
 Nonetheless, 3...e5 was Rizzitano's recommendation in his repertoire against 3.e3.